 Jean-Marc Coicaud joined Rutgers University in the fall of 2011.
 He is Professor of Law and Global Affairs, and Director of the Division of Global Affairs.
 He is also a Global Ethics Fellow with the Carnegie Council for Ethics in International Affairs.
 In 2015 Dr. Coicaud was elected a member to the European Academy of Arts and Sciences (Academia Europaea).

 Dr. Coicaud holds a Ph.D. in Political Science-Law from the University of Paris 1 Panthéon-Sorbonne and a Doctorat d’État in Political Theory from the Institut d’Études Politiques of Paris.
 He was an Arthur Sachs Scholar at Harvard University, where he studied as a fellow from 1986 to 1992, at the Center for International Affairs, Department of Philosophy and Harvard Law School.
 Dr. Coicaud also holds undergraduate and graduate degrees in philosophy, literature and linguistics.

-Jean-Marc Coicaud has published 14 books (single-authored, co-authored and co-edited) and more than 60 chapters and articles in the fields of comparative politics, political and legal theory, international relations, and international law.
-His books are available in English, French, Japanese, Chinese, Spanish and Arabic, and include the following: L’introuvable démocratie autoritaire (L’Harmattan, 1996), Légitimité et Politique (Presses Universitaires de France, 1997), Politics and Legitimacy: A Contribution to the Study of Political Right and Political Responsibility (Cambridge University Press, 2002), Beyond the National Interest: the Future of UN Peacekeeping and Multilateralism in an Era of U.S. Primacy (United States Institute of Peace Press, 2007), Kokuren no Genkai/Kokuren no Mirai (Future of the UN/Limits of the UN - Fujiwara Shoten, 2007), and Mai Xiang Guo Ji Fa Zhi (Towards the International Rule of Law - Sanlian Shudian, 2008), and Fault Lines of International Legitimacy (with Hilary Charlesworth, Cambridge University Press, 2012)
+Jean-Marc Coicaud has published 14 books (single-authored, co-authored and co-edited) and more than 70 chapters and articles in the fields of comparative politics, political and legal theory, international relations, and international law.
+His books are available in English, French, Japanese, Chinese, Spanish and Arabic, and include the following: L’introuvable démocratie autoritaire (L’Harmattan,1996), Légitimité et Politique (Presses Universitaires de France, 1997), Legitimacy and Politics: A Contribution to the Study of Political Right and Political Responsibility (Cambridge University Press, 2002), Beyond the National Interest: the Future of UN Peacekeeping and Multilateralism in an Era of U.S. Primacy (United States Institute of Peace Press, 2007), Kokuren no Genkai/Kokuren no Mirai (Future of the UN/Limits of the UN – Fujiwara Shoten, 2007), Mai Xiang Guo Ji Fa Zhi (Towards the International Rule of Law – Sanlian Shudian, 2008), and Fault Lines of International Legitimacy (with Hilary Charlesworth, Cambridge University Press, 2012)